MMC Benefits Handbook

 In accordance with IRS rules, you will forfeit any account balance not used to pay eligible expenses incurred by December 31 of the plan year if they are not submitted by March 31.

-Example: You can use your 2019 Dependent Care Flexible Spending Account to be reimbursed for eligible expenses incurred between January 1 and December 31, 2019 (the plan year).
-You must submit claims for those eligible expenses no later than March 31, 2020.
+Example: You can use your 2023 Dependent Care Flexible Spending Account to be reimbursed for eligible expenses incurred between January 1 and December 31, 2023 (the plan year).
+You must submit claims for those eligible expenses no later than March 31, 2024.
+If you have a $1,000 balance in your Dependent Care Flexible Spending Account on December 31, 2023, your $1,000 balance will be forfeited unless you submit by March 31, 2024 claims for eligible expenses incurred in 2023.